Joe-Max Moore: Return to the Revolution

-When he returned to New England from Everton in 2003, he was a much changed player.
+When he returned to New England from Everton in 2003, signing on January 28. he was a much changed player.
 He had suffered from several injuries while in England which hampered his playing time when he came back to the Revs.

 However, he still managed to score four goals in 16 games during the 2003 season.
+Moore recorded the first goal of his Revolution return in the 12th minute of the Revolution's 2–1 win over the Dallas Burn on April 28.
 In 2004, his last season with the team, he played in only three games, failing to score a goal, before spraining ligaments in his knee.
 He was out for most of the rest of the season, but planned to return for the 2005 season.
 However, he re-injured his knee during a January 2005 pre-season mini-camp.

 Moore had reconstructive surgery on his right knee for a damaged medial collateral ligament on January 25, 2005.
 Two days later, he announced his retirement from professional soccer, saying, "After numerous attempts to strengthen and stabilize my knee through rehab, it became clear that I had no alternative but to have reconstructive surgery.
 Considering my age and the recovery time necessary, I have decided to end my playing career."

 In his six years in MLS, Moore scored 41 goals and added 35 assists for 111 points, the assists and points being Rev records through the 2004 season.
 However, Taylor Twellman has since passed Moore on the Rev's points lists.